Genez-io/genez-io.github.io/content/posts/web3_app.md

         cronString: "* * * * *"
 ```

-To deploy both the backend and frontend of your app, go to the `server` directory and deploy it with genezio.
+To deploy both the backend and frontend of your app, go to the `server-blockchain-project` directory and deploy it with genezio.
 Hang in there because it might take a while.

 ```
-cd server/
+cd server-blockchain-project/
 genezio deploy
 ```